bhixsonsimeral16/CSC301/RandomizedQueuesandDeques/readme.txt

 Deque: 16 overhead + 8*2 object references + 4 int reference + 4 padding + 48N
 (Node class: 16 overhead + 8 nested class + 8*3 object reference)
 40 + 48N bytes

+**Note: I am not certain if you wanted me to add the memory that is used when resizing the array or not, so I put in the absolute worst case, which does include the extra memory.

 ~  48N  bytes

 /******************************************************************************